Expresso Telecom

 In January 2009, Expresso Senegal launched its commercial operations providing voice, fixed wireless and high-speed data services over a CDMA network across the nation.

 In June 2010 Expresso Senegal launched a GSM network; the only operator providing 3G services for the very first time to the people of Senegal.
 Expresso Senegal provides wireless broadband internet across Senegal.

 Expresso acquired 100% ownership of Intercel Guinee SA, a company engaged in providing telecommunication services in Guinea in early 2012.

+In 2023, it is the third-largest mobile operator in Senegal with a market share of 17.18%.